- Purchase the complete Expat Arrivals Oslo Guide (PDF)

 Networking in Oslo

-Networking is extremely important in a small community such as Oslo, especially in business.
-Often, business relationships, hiring, investment and sales are influenced by one’s professional and personal network.
+Networking is essential in a small community such as Oslo, especially in business.
+Often, business relationships, hiring, investment and sales are influenced by one’s professional and personal networks.

 Below are some of the clubs and societies that expats in Oslo can join.